BeamMW/beam-docs/source/rtd_pages/user_backup_restore.rst

     ./beam-wallet listen -n <ip and port of your node, ex:127.0.0.1:10000>

-After wallet syncrhonizes, use `info` command to check wallet status
+After wallet syncrhonizes, use :bash:`info` command to check wallet status

 ::